CoryDAsana/developer-docs/source/includes/markdown/_23-examples.html.md

 The script we built does the following for us:

 1. Integrate with external sources to put incoming questions into Asana, one project per channel.
-2. Add question tasks from each incoming project into a [single combined project.](https://asana.com/guide/help/tasks/fields#gl-multi-home "Multi-Home")
+2. Add question tasks from each incoming project into a [single combined project](https://asana.com/guide/help/tasks/fields#gl-multi-home).
 3. Acknowledge a question has been received and begin tracking response times.
 4. Upon first response, complete a task to signal relevant followers that we've reached out.

 ### Maintain focus

-We use [webhooks](/docs/asana-webhooks "Webhooks documentation") to get notified in near-real time when new tasks are created in any of several Asana projects, one per incoming channel.
+We use [webhooks](/docs/overview-of-webhooks) to get notified in near-real time when new tasks are created in any of several Asana projects, one per incoming channel.
 Some of these projects are automatically synced with outside sources, others are available for our coworkers to create tasks in.
 Keeping tasks in their source channel helps keep us organized for where to go to respond.
 These projects are what our colleagues follow in order to remain focused on their own channels.

 Our script responds to these webhook notifications from each project by adding these tasks into a single "Developer Questions" project.
-Our developer relations team can then see all outstanding questions about our API in a single place.
-This is a key part of hitting our service level agreement (SLA) goals: not having to cycle through many projects and channels to see how we're progressing.
+Our developer relations team can then see outstanding questions about our API in a single place.
+This is a key part offor reaching our service level agreement (SLA) goals: not having to cycle through many projects and channels to see how we're progressing.

 ### Ensure timely responses

 Once a question gets added to our Developer Questions project, our integration creates a subtask on it.
 This signals to our colleagues that we have received the question and will begin to triage and investigate.
 The subtask is completed when we first respond to our users to inform them that we're investigating.
-Completion of the question task itself signals that we've achieved a resolution for the person who reached out to us.
+Completion of the question task itself signals that we've achieved a resolution for the party who reached out to us.

 ### Track progress